 |Number of People in Household||1||2||3||4||5||6|

 Homeowners agree to pay for repair services provided by the Home Repair Program through one of the following affordable repayment plans:

-- Homeowners make a one-time payment equal to 3% of the total project costs of the repairs provided.
+- Homeowners pay a one-time fee equal to 3% of the total project costs of the repairs provided.
 Homeowners pay no more than $450 for critical repairs

 - Homeowners agree to a zero percent interest, zero down payment, zero monthly payment loan for the total project costs of the repairs provided.
 The loan is secured to the property and is completely forgiven if the homeowner remains in the home for seven years after the repairs are completed.

 All repayment funds are recycled and used to assist future low-income homeowners in need of repairs.